How to Install Matomo with Nginx on Ubuntu

 Secure MariaDB with Security Script

 Securing your MariaDB installation is vital for data integrity and protection against unauthorized access.
-Default settings in new installations might be vulnerable to attacks.
-The mysql_secure_installation script enhances security significantly.
+Since default settings in new installations might be vulnerable, the mysql_secure_installation script significantly enhances security.

 Initiate the security configuration process with this command: